Palette-Labs-Inc/registry/rfcs/00005-schema-definition-language.md

 - `zh-Hant` for Traditional Chinese

 ### `currency`
 A currency code in [ISO 4217](https://www.iso.org/iso-4217-currency-codes.html) format.
 This format is used internationally to define the codes of currencies.
-For example, the currency code for US dollars is `USD`.
 The value should be a three-letter uppercase string that adheres to the ISO 4217 standard.

 #### Examples
-- `USD` for US Dollar
-- `EUR` for Euro
-- `JPY` for Japanese Yen
+The US dollar is represented as `USD` – the US coming from the ISO 3166 country code and the D for dollar.
+The Swiss franc is represented by `CHF` – the CH being the code for Switzerland in the ISO 3166 code and F for franc.

 ### `country`
 A country code, in the two-letter format of [ISO 3166](https://www.iso.org/iso-3166-country-codes.html).
 These codes are internationally recognized codes assigned to each country and certain territories.
 They are two-letter codes written in uppercase.
 This is often used for setting locales, addressing, and other internationalization functions.